First Decade (February 11, 1987 to February 10, 1996)

 The second decade of the Manila Standard’s reportage started out with an economic downturn.
 The Asian Financial Crisis hit in 1997 as a series of currency devaluations that started with Thailand, causing stock market declines and reduced import revenues.
 The Manila Standard kept vigil on the effects of the crisis, monitoring its effect on the local economy, which was thankfully mitigated by its export growth and a large overseas workforce remitting foreign currency.

-The world was shocked and saddened by the death of Diana, Princess of Wales in a car crash in Paris on August 31, 1997.
+The world was shocked and saddened by the death of Diana, Princess of Wales, in a car crash in Paris on August 31, 1997.
 Her death was met with extraordinary public expressions of grief, and her funeral at Westminster Abbey on September 6 drew an estimated 3 million mourners and onlookers in London and 2.5 billion people on television worldwide.
 Mother Teresa of Calcutta’s death followed shortly after Diana’s.
 The Albanian-Indian Roman Catholic nun and missionary died in India at the age of 87.
-Media dubbed September 5, 1997, as a double day of mourning, as the world was still reeling from Diana’s untimely death.
+The media dubbed September 5, 1997, a double day of mourning, as the world was still reeling from Diana’s untimely death.

 1998 marked a whole year of celebrations for the Philippine Centennial or the 100th Anniversary of Philippine Independence.
 Then, President Fidel V. Ramos led a host of activities centered around the theme 100 Kalayaan: Kayamanan ng Bayan (1898-1998).
-Among the highlights of the celebration were a Reception for the Heads of State, Exhibits, Cultural Shows, Trade Fairs, a Fireworks display competition and the re-enactment of the Kawit flag raising on June 12, and a Balikabayan Centennial Ball on June 13.
+Among the highlights of the celebration were a Reception for the Heads of State, Exhibits, Cultural Shows, Trade Fairs, a Fireworks display competition, and the re-enactment of the Kawit flag raising on June 12, and a Balikabayan Centennial Ball on June 13.

 “Baka ma-Echegaray ka” was a warning and a buzzword on the streets around February 5, 1999.
-House painter Leo Echegaray was the first Filipino to be meted the death penalty after its reinstatement in the Philippines in 1993.
-He was executed by lethal injection at the New Bilibid Prison in Muntinlupa City after being found guilty of the rape of his stepdaughter Baby Echegaray, who was 10 years old at the time of the crime.
+House painter Leo Echegaray was the first Filipino to be meted out the death penalty after its reinstatement in the Philippines in 1993.
+He was executed by lethal injection at the New Bilibid Prison in Muntinlupa City after being found guilty of the rape of his stepdaughter, Baby Echegaray, who was 10 years old at the time of the crime.

-Leo Echegaray was the first Filipino to be meted the death penalty.
-He died by lethal injection on February 5, 1999.
+Leo Echegaray was the first Filipino to be meted out the death penalty.
+He died by lethal injection on February 5, 1999. |

 On August 3, 1999, at least 58 people died after a massive landslide occurred in the Cherry Hills subdivision in Antipolo City, Rizal province.
-News coverages showed shocked and distraught relatives and the victims’ bodies being carried away, with politicians visiting the site to offer relief and promising to look into the tragedy.
+News coverage showed shocked and distraught relatives and the victims’ bodies being carried away, with politicians visiting the site to offer relief and promising to look into the tragedy.
 This eventually paved the way for stricter laws and ordinances on housing and more accountability on the part of real estate developers.

 March 24, 1996

 The Marcopper Mining Disaster in Marinduque was one of the largest mining disasters in Philippine history.
 A fracture in the drainage tunnel of a large pit containing leftover mine tailings leads to a discharge of toxic mine waste into the Makulapnit-Boac river system and causes flash floods in areas along the river.
 One village, Barangay Hinapulan, is buried in six feet of muddy floodwater, causing the displacement of 400 families.
 Twenty other villages are evacuated.
 Drinking water is contaminated, killing fish and freshwater shrimp.
-Large animals like cows, pigs and sheep are overcome and killed.
+Large animals like cows, pigs, and sheep are overcome and killed.
 The flooding destroys crops and irrigation channels.
 Following the disaster, the Boac River is declared unusable.

 April 21, 1997

 Former President Diosdado Macapagal, the ninth President (1961-1965) and the sixth Vice President (1957-1961), dies.
-He ran for re-election in 1965 but was beaten by Ferdinand Marcos, during whose incumbency he was elected president of the Constitutional Convention which drafted the 1973 Constitution, succeeding another former president, Carlos Garcia, who died on June 14, 1971.
+He ran for re-election in 1965 but was beaten by Ferdinand Marcos, during whose incumbency he was elected president of the Constitutional Convention, which drafted the 1973 Constitution, succeeding another former president, Carlos Garcia, who died on June 14, 1971.

 June to September 1998